rajeshkumarkarra/rajeshkumarkarra/README.md

 Key Responsibilities
-Lead the Internal Audit Function
+● Lead the Internal Audit Function
-Develop and Implement Audit Strategy
+● Develop and Implement Audit Strategy
-Conduct Risk Assessments
+● Conduct Risk Assessments
-Perform Internal Audits
+● Perform Internal Audits
-Identify and Report on Control Weaknesses
+● Identify and Report on Control Weaknesses
-Stay Up-to-Date on Regulations and Standards
+● Stay Up-to-Date on Regulations and Standards
-Maintain Audit Quality
+● Maintain Audit Quality

-### June 2004 -March 2007			xxxxxxxxxxxxxxxxxxxxxxxxxx
+### June 2004 -March 2007			LNP & Co., Chatered Accountants.
-						xxxxxxxxxxxxxxxxx.
+						Documents & Reporting Executive.

 Outline

-Worked for a System admin at LNP & Co.
+Worked as Documents & Reporting executive at LNP & Co.
 Worked alongside the existing team to understand the fundamental requirements to the company.

 Key Responsibilities
-Maintaining System Uptime and Performance
-User Management and Support
-Network Administration
-Security
+● Maintaining and organizing client files and records ● Preparing and reviewing financial statements
+● Liaising with clients to gather necessary information ● Assisting in the preparation of audit reports